Azure-Samples/AI_Toolkit_Samples/Workshops/PetPlanner/Modules/06-evaluate-agent-responses.md

 1. Open the GitHub Copilot chat window.
 1. In the chat window, enter the **GitHub Copilot Prompt** provided below and submit.
 1. Review the response from GitHub Copilot.
 Given the non-deterministic nature of language models, responses will vary.
+1. You may be prompted to allow GitHub Copilot to install any required dependencies.
+As a precaution, review the request before selecting **Allow**.
+Selecting **Allow** enables GitHub Copilot to install dependencies on your behalf.
-1. If GitHub Copilot inquiries whether to create a dataset with queries, respond: `Yes, only create 3 rows of data.
-Use the existing uv virtual environment.`.
+1. If GitHub Copilot inquiries whether to create a dataset with queries, respond: `Yes, only create 3 rows of data.`.
-1. If GitHub Copilot inquiries whether to create a dataset with responses, respond: `Yes, only create 3 rows of data.
-Use the existing uv virtual environment.`.
+1. If GitHub Copilot inquiries whether to create a dataset with responses, respond: `Yes, collect responses.`.
-1. After GitHub Copilot completes it's task of creating a test dataset and the evaluation file, run the evaluation file in the terminal.
+1. After GitHub Copilot completes it's task of creating a test dataset, you'll be prompted to confirm the evaluation plan.
+Review and either respond `yes` or respond with your requested changes.
+1. After GitHub Copilot creates the evaluation file, you may be prompted to allow GitHub Copilot to run the evaluation file.
+If you'd prefer to run the file yourself, select **Skip**, otherwise select **Allow**.
 1. Review the evaluation results.

 ## 💬 GitHub Copilot Prompt

-`Add evaluation to my agent using the Azure AI Evaluation SDK.
-I don't have an existing dataset.
-I will need 3 rows of data created.
-Use the existing uv virtual environment.`
+`Add evaluation to my agent.`

 ## 🔍 What’s Happening